instea/react-native-popup-menu/README.md

 # react-native-popup-menu

 Popup menu component for React Native.
-It is inspired by [react-native-menu](https://github.com/jaysoo/react-native-menu) component which has some performance limitations.
+It is inspired by [react-native-menu](https://github.com/jaysoo/react-native-menu) component which has some limitations.
 Target platforms are both Android and iOS.
+The library is prepared for React Native 0.26.

 ## Installation

 ```
-npm install instea/react-native-popup-menu --save
+npm install react-native-popup-menu --save
 ```

 ## Demo